Last Updated on by

 ULA Equipment has a bit of a unique backstory compared to most outdoor gear brands.
 ULA originally started in 2001 by a man in his garage, armed with sewing machine and ideas for lightweight backpacks.
 The original founder, Brian, eventually sold his business to the current owners in 2009 and they’ve been running ULA ever since, turning it from a one-man operation to a full-on manufacturing facility with a small, but dedicated team.

-ULA focuses on ultralight adventure equipment, primarily for those doing hiking and light backpacking.
+ULA focuses on lighter adventure equipment, primarily for those doing hiking and light backpacking.
 They have a modest range of 8 backpacks but don’t let that fool you into thinking they don’t have a lot to offer.
-ULA’s smaller selection allows them to truly master each model they offer, ensuring the highest-quality design and construction possible.
+ULA’s smaller selection allows them to truly master each model they offer, ensuring the highest-quality design and construction possible including backpacks made of cuben fiber which is very similar to what a stuff sack is made of.
 Out of their range, you’ll find a pack that will fit your needs, without you having to suffer through page after page of models that leaves you frustrated.

 ULA aptly refers to the Circuit backpack as their “favorite child”, which goes to show just how impressive this model truly is.
-The Circuit backpack is designed for hikers and backpackers that will be carrying 30 lbs of gear or less on a regular basis.
-ULA does mention that you can comfortably carry up to 35 lbs in the Circuit, but ideally loads should be less.
+The Circuit backpack is designed for hikers and backpackers who love exploring the mountains and are often staying outdoors in a tent, and that will be carrying heavy loads around 30 pounds of gear or less on a regular basis.
+ULA does mention that you can comfortably carry up to 35 pounds in the Circuit, but ideally loads should be less.

 With all of that out of the way, let’s get into the real reasons why the Circuit is such a highly recommend backpack.